 Do dogs need mental stimulation?

 While some dogs may need more than others, the short answer is that your dog needs mental and physical stimulation.
 You will quickly find out if your dog is bored.
-Dogs that don’t have an activity to occupy their time will come up with ways on their own — oftenttimes destructive behaviors like chewing, barking, digging, and howling.
+Dogs that don’t have an activity to occupy their time will come up with ways on their own — oftenttimes destructive behaviors like chewing, barking (here are bark collars that work), digging, and howling.
 If you see these behaviors, then chances are your dog needs some exercise and mental stimulation.
 Good news is that many of the interactive treat toys provide both!

 Furthermore, you should also note that the more intelligent and active breeds will require more stimulation.
 While dogs like shepherds and retrievers are bred to be helpful and are super-smart, they will be unhappy and destructive if they feel ignored.
 A bored dog is an unhappy one.